carlo-monti/EarCoach/README.md

 ## EarCoach
 Voice based ear-training app for Android

 **EarCoach** is an ear-training app that can be used without the need to touch the screen: it works just with voice commands.
-With your voice you can choose between different exercises, answer to the questions and even set some parameters.
+With your voice you can choose between different exercises, answer to the questions and even edit some settings.
 The app has a hierarchical structure that you can navigate with your commands.
-Basically you can select an exercise (i.e. "intervals") and than you can start the exercise or set some parameters (i.e. "speed","instrument",...).
+Basically you can select an exercise (i.e. "intervals") and then you can start the exercise or set some parameters (i.e. "speed","instrument",...).
 At every point you can say "info" to have informations about your position and what can you do or where you can move.

 ## Documentation
 The app code is structured as follows: